 An FMSA may not provide financial management services (FMS) and case management services to the same member.

-The FMSA must participate in all mandatory training provided or authorized by the Health and Human Services Commission.
+The FMSA must participate in all mandatory training provided or authorized by the Texas Health and Human Services Commission.

-The managed care organization (MCO) must monitor the FMSA’s performance and must ensure the FMSA performs all FMSA responsibilities, including participation in mandatory training.
+The MCO must monitor the FMSA’s performance and must ensure the FMSA performs all FMSA responsibilities, including participation in mandatory training.

 8220 Member Choice in the CDS Option